-At the Issuer's Netherlands Life business, the Issuer will continue to focus on active in-force portfolio management, including reducing expenses in line with the portfolio run-off, and growing its defined contribution business.
-This translates into an OCG target of EUR 1.15 billion in 2025.
-The further optimization of the Netherlands Non-life business will support the Issuer towards its target of an OCG of EUR 325 million in 2025.
+The Issuer's Netherlands Life business will continue to prioritise active in-force portfolio management, reducing expenses in line with the portfolio run-off, and growing its defined contribution business.
+The OCG target for Netherlands Life is set at EUR 1.15 billion in 2025, this target is considered challenging, in light of changes in market circumstances since the setting of the target (most notably decreased real estate valuations).